inaimathi/langnostic/resources/posts/places-peeps-and-plagues.md

 	  :test #'string=))

 ;;  `tick!`ing a plague causes it to weaken and also carry out its strategy.
-;; This models the background effect of the immune system of its' host.
+;; This models the background effect of the immune system of its host.

 (defmethod tick! ((plague plague))
   (decf (health plague) 1)
   (funcall (strategy plague) plague (host plague)) plague)

-;;  Ticking a peep means moving them to their next place, and also ticking ;; any plagues they may have contracted.
-Also, peeps are resilient; they ;; heal a small amount each time they tick (to a maximum of 100) ;;  If a peep dies, they no longer move.
+;;  `tick!`ing a peep means moving them to their next place, and also ;; `tick!`ing any plagues they may have contracted.
+Also, peeps are ;; resilient; they heal a small amount each time they tick (to a ;; maximum of 100).
+;;  If a peep dies, they no longer move.
 And their plagues probably ;; won't do well.
 Peeps like to go places.
 They score points for each ;; place they go to.